 It is easy to schedule an appointment with Dr. Shingleton or one of his associates, Dr. Stephen Taylor or Dr. Claudine Kawabata.
-Dr. Shingleton sees only patients needing cataract or glaucoma surgery.
+Dr. Shingleton sees only patients needing cataract surgery, combined with micro-incisional glaucoma surgery.
 His associates help with preoperative evaluations of these issues and provide care for general eye problems.
 Just call 617-314-2614 for appointments or simply click here to schedule your appointment online.
 It is important to have regularly scheduled eye exams.
 We recommend the following schedule to maintain optimal eye health.
 We are committed to excellence in eye care and we welcome the opportunity to serve you.

 |Age or Eye Condition||Recommended Care|

 |Healthy adults (up to age 65) without vision problems||Every 2 years|

 |If you wear corrective glasses, contacts or have eye disease such as glaucoma or diabetes||Annual exam|